 - Structural Health Monitoring (by Karl Reichard and Jeff Banks)

-- Turbomachinery Noise (by Wolfgang Neise of DLR)
+- Turbomachinery Noise (by the late Wolfgang Neise of DLR)

 - Active Control of Sound and Vibration (by Phil Nelson and Steve Elliott of ISVR)